-STOCK PERFORMANCE GRAPH

-The following graph depicts the cumulative total return on the Company's common stock compared to the cumulative total return on the indices for the NASDAQ market (all U.S. companies) and a forest industry peer group selected by the Company.
+STOCK PERFORMANCE GRAPHS.
+The following graphs depict the cumulative total return on the Company's Common Stock compared to the cumulative total return on the indices for The NASDAQ Stock Market(SM) (all U.S. companies) and an industry peer group selected by the Company.
 The graph assumes an investment of \$100.00 on November 10, 1993, the first day of public trading of the Company's stock, and reinvestment of dividends in all cases.